LimeProgramming/USB-serial-mouse-adapter/README.md

 **PicoSDK Version 1.5.1**
 Previous Versions of this project required a customized version of TinyUSB, since then TinyUSB has implemented improved USB HUB and Hosting functions so the customized TinyUSB is no longer required.
+However, TinyUSB version 16 is recommended for the scroll wheel to work more reliably.

 # Known Issues
 **USB Hubs**